This is the first post in a three-part series on working with schools.

-The implementation of the new GCSE and A-Level specifications (with the first exams in 2018) offers a great opportunity to step up collaboration between universities and schools, with new materials needed and a greater focus on ‘culture’ and genuine manipulation of language.
+The implementation of the new GCSE and A-Level specifications in England, Wales and Northern Ireland (with the first exams in 2018) offers a great opportunity to step up collaboration between universities and schools, with new materials needed and a greater focus on ‘culture’ and genuine manipulation of language.
 Cooperation could take many shapes, but will depend on your priorities:

 - Who is your main target?
-Do you want to just focus on Key Stage 5 (A-Level), which is an easier bridge to cross?
+Do you want to just focus on Key Stage 5 (16-18), which is an easier bridge to cross?
 Or would you also like to develop resources for Key Stages 3 and 4 (ages 11-16), which are in dire need of interesting activities, especially on ‘cultural’ topics?
-Would you consider working with Key Stage 2, where languages are now compulsory but very few teachers are language specialists, and resources are scarce?
+Would you consider working with Key Stage 2 (primary), where languages are now compulsory but very few teachers are language specialists, and resources are scarce?

 - What format would you want the collaboration to take (one-off workshop, co-creation of schemes of work and resources, series of interventions)?
 How do you intend on disseminating your activities and what impact do you want to have?

 The following are some of the ways you could use your expertise to support teaching and learning in secondary schools and sixth form colleges:

 - You could work directly with some schools to develop materials that they need, and then make these available on the blog.
 This is time-consuming but ensures the material will actually be used and integrated within schemes of work for the next few years, and the next few months are perfect timing for this as schools will be preparing for the new specifications.